Shirley Knight, Oscar-nominated actress, has died at 83

 She was nominated for another Tony in 1997 for best actress in Horton Foote’s “The Young Man From Atlanta.”
 As the Times put it, “the splendid Ms. Knight, who doesn’t waste a single fluttery gesture, brings an Ibsenesque weight to a woman frozen in the role of petulant, spoiled child bride.”

-Knight became active in television starting in the ’80s and was nominated for Emmys eight times from 1981 to 2006.
+Knight’s television career began in the mid-1950s and caught the attention of Emmy voters starting in the ’80s.
+She was nominated for Emmys eight times from 1981 to 2006.
 She won a guest actress Emmy in 1988 for playing Mel Harris’ mother in “Thirtysomething,” and then won two Emmys in the same year, 1995: one for a supporting actress role in the TV drama “Indictment: The McMartin Trial,” and a second for a guest actress role as a murder victim in “NYPD Blue.”

 She was born Shirley Enola Knight on July 5, 1936, in the Kansas countryside, 10 miles from the town of Lyons.
 Her family was musical and she learned to sing, tap dance and play instruments.

-Note: This story was first published on April 22, 2020.
-It was updated on April 23, 2020, to correct details about Knight’s television career.
-Her TV career began in the mid-1950s, not the 1980s.